Dr Paul E Shannon MBChB FRCA MBA

 As a Consultant Anaesthetist Paul has wide experience of working on the frontline of the NHS (National Health Service, the UK’s nationalised healthcare system).
 He is also involved in managing change in the health service and was a National Clinical Lead for the Choose and Book Programme of NHS Connecting for Health (the NHS’s £6.2 billion IT programme).
 Paul is a registered Health Informatics Professional.

-Paul was Medical Director for CSC, a large IT services company, provding clinical leadership and expertise for the NHS’s IT programme.
+Paul was Medical Director for CSC (now DXC Technology), a large IT services company, provding clinical leadership and expertise for the NHS’s IT programme.
 He was also Medical Director at Nations Healthcare Ltd, an Independent Sector Treatment Centre (ISTC) provider, then worked as Divisional Clinical Director (Family Services) at Doncaster & Bassetlaw Hospitals NHS Foundation Trust, responsible for a budget of £36m ($50m).
-Currently, he also works clinically as a Consultant Anaesthetist.
+Currently, he works clinically as a Consultant Anaesthetist and Lead Consultant for Quality Improvement and Innovation.
+He continues to serve on the Yorkshire and Humber Clinical Senate Assembly.

 In 2003, he gained an Executive MBA (distinction) from Leeds University Business School and has a particular interest in the role of personal and leadership development in managing change.